 Bans On Petrol & Diesel Cars

-Many countries, including India, France, Britain and Norway have plans in place to ban the manufacture of all petrol and diesel cars – and at least 10 other countries have set their own targets for the manufacture of electric cars.
+Many countries, including India, France, Britain and Norway have plans in place to ban the manufacture of all petrol and diesel only cars – and at least 10 other countries have set their own targets for the manufacture of electric cars.
 Taking Britain as an example; by 2040, sales of new diesel cars will be banned and by 2050, all cars on the road will have zero emissions.
 Michael Gove, U.K. environment secretary, told the BBC that “there is no alternative to embracing new technology.”
 The move is in a bid to improve air quality and reduce negative effects on the environment.
-Consumers are also increasingly leaning towards sustainability when it comes to their vehicles which means manufacturers really must endeavour to create more eco-friendly cars.
+Consumers are also increasingly leaning towards sustainability and cost efficiency when it comes to their vehicles, which means manufacturers continue to develop and innovate to create more eco-friendly yet desirable cars.

-Increasing the number of different car types whilst maintaining increasingly stringent quality standards could indeed cause some challenges for the vehicle manufacturing industry, especially as the industry works towards banning petrol and diesel cars.
-This could require manufacturers and their suppliers to undergo space redevelopment in order to shift with the changes ahead.
+Increasing the number of different car types whilst maintaining increasingly stringent quality standards could indeed cause some challenges for the vehicle manufacturing industry, especially as the industry works towards banning the manufacture of petrol and diesel only cars.
+These developments could lead to manufacturers and their suppliers undergoing space redevelopment, extensions or new production line installations in order to accommodate the changes ahead.

 Westgate’s range of partitions and screens help manufacturers to overcome challenges with space redevelopment, contact us using the form opposite to find out more, or use the links below to take a look at out popular range of partitioning products.